 Applications and nominations are accepted at any time throughout the year, on a rolling basis.
 Applications will be considered by the SRF Selection Committee at least three (3) times per year.
 Non-emergency applications must be received at least four (4) weeks before a Committee meeting in order to be considered.
 Decisions will be announced approximately two (2) weeks after each Selection Committee meeting.

-Emergency applications can be considered out of cylce if a candidate's circumstances do not permit waiting for the next Selection Committee meeting.
+Emergency applications can be considered out of cycle if a candidate's circumstances do not permit waiting for the next Selection Committee meeting.

 Applications materials must be in English or in the language of the proposed host institution/country.
 A complete application package may be submitted by e-mail (preferred), fax or postal mail.

 In addition to a review of the required application materials listed below, the Scholar Rescue Fund contacts references and other sources, which may include independent experts on the country of origin or the particulars of the reported situation of threat/risk.
 In the cases of publicly known candidates or crises, verification can be relatively straightforward.
 Other cases require extensive investigation and investment of SRF staff resources.
 For particular types of reported threat, including anonymous intimidation or situations involving detainment, imprisonment, and/or physical violence, verification is undertaken with particular sensitivity to the security concerns of the candidate.
-All candidates considered for fellowship support are screened against a database of names comprised of over 25 major international watch lists.
+All applicants considered for fellowship support are screened against a database containing the names of individuals, groups, and entities that are on major global sanctions, money laundering, and law enforcement watch lists.

 Required application materials

 If you would like to apply for a SRF fellowship, please submit the following required materials by email (preferred), fax or postal mail.

 Current CV or resume.
 Please include the following information:

 - Current position (location, dates of tenure, professional title & responsibilities);